evanmiller/mod_zip/README.markdown

 Tip 3: To wipe the X-Archive-Files header from the response sent to the client, use the headers_more module: http://wiki.nginx.org/NginxHttpHeadersMoreModule

+Tip 4: Using mod_zip with SSL will not work if the backend response has a Set-Cookie header.
+Wipe it with the headers_more module (see tip 3).

 Questions/patches may be directed to Evan Miller, emmiller@gmail.com.